xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 order: 110
 published: true
 ---
-When you log in to your X-Cart Admin area, the first thing that you see is the Admin area Home page:
+When you log in to your X-Cart store Admin area, the first thing that you see is the Admin area Home page:

 ![first-stats-page.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/first-stats-page.png)